wp-plugins/amr-users/readme.txt

 Specify in the admin  menu configuration a refresh period or cache value in hours.
 Loading calendars too frequently can get your server banned, so use your best judgment when setting this value.
 The cache will refresh using the same filename.
 If cached file is older than the cache value on the next request, then it will get the file again.
 It will also refresh the file if the refresh icon is clicked on the calendar page.

-= Why aren't my events showing up correctly? =

-This plugin supports many event definitions that follow the iCalendar specification (RFC 2445).
-However, not all recurrence rules are implemented in the parser.
-There may also be bugs in how the plugin interprets the parsed data.

-If an event is showing up correctly in your calendar application (iCal, Google Calendar) but not on your blog, try turning on debugging:

-`define('ICAL_EVENTS_DEBUG', true);`

-Now reload your blog.
-You may see various lines about unsupported iCal values; if this is the case, and you're interested in getting it fixed, take a look at the `import_ical.php` file.

 = Where can I find iCalendar files? =

 There are many iCalendar sources, such as: